chicocaine/CS26_Project-Vapor_Games/To Do.md

 ✅Bold Letter in Header is just too bold (Lower the font size) ✅ADD ICONS IN CART and WALLET

+FAT JAR (POWERED BY SHADOWJAR)
+CHECK THE BUILD.GRADLE FILE FOR THE SHADOWJAR CONFIGURATION

 GAME PICTURES FIXED
 - [/] 1.
 Astroneer
 - [/] 2.
 Ballionaire